hernansaa/crypto-portfolio-manager/README.md

 5. **Apply Migrations**

     Run the database migrations to set up the initial schema:

-bash
-Copiar código
+    ```
     python manage.py migrate
+    ```

 6. **Create a Superuser**

     Create a superuser to access the Django admin interface:

-bash
-Copiar código
+    ```
     python manage.py createsuperuser
+    ```

 7. **Run the Development Server**

     Start the development server to run the application locally:

-bash
-Copiar código
+    ```
     python manage.py runserver
+    ```
     The application will be available at http://127.0.0.1:8000/.

 ## Project Structure